thoughtbot/shoulda-matchers/README.md

 ## Generating documentation

-YARD is used to generate documentation, which can be viewed online at
-<http://thoughtbot.github.com/shoulda-matchers>.
-You can preview changes you
-make to the documentation locally by running
+YARD is used to generate documentation.
+You can preview changes you make to the documentation locally by running

     yard doc